Animal Bites: Who Pays Damages?

 Even if a homeowner's insurance policy does not cover a bite that occurs in a car, such bites might be covered by an owner's automobile insurance.
 Often, both automobile insurance and homeowner's insurance policies will cover an animal bite that occurred in a car (or possibly on a car, if the animal is in the back of a pickup truck).
 When this happens, both insurance companies will usually argue that the other company is responsible for covering the loss.
 In most cases, this argument does not involve the injured person, but is a matter for the insurance companies to resolve.

 There are specialty insurance companies that provide insurance for pet owners.
 As noted above, many insurance companies refuse to cover animal-bites after one incident.
 As a result, the owner of a "repeat offender" pet often has no choice but to look for coverage from an insurance company that specializes in animal coverage.

 Even if an animal owner does not have insurance that covers animal bites, you are still entitled to bring a legal claim against the owner to recover your damages.
 If you feel reluctant to bring such a claim, keep in mind that if the person responsible for your injury does not pay your medical bills and compensate you for your lost income (which could be significant), you will bear these losses alone.

 Need Legal Help with an Animal Bite Matter?
-Get a Free Claim Evaluation
+Get a Free Initial Claim Evaluation

 If you've been bitten by an animal, such as a dog, you may want to explore your legal options -- especially if you sustained serious injuries as a result.
 An attorney will be able to help you determine who is at fault.
-Get help today by having an injury attorney evaluate you claim, at no charge to you.
+Get help today by having an injury attorney provide an initial evaluation of your claim, at no charge to you.